 I noticed a dramatic benefit to my skin: reduced PMS-associated break-outs and a softer, more radiant glow.

 Some studies have found that intermittent fasting may help reduce inflammation in the body, which may protect against various diseases such as heart disease and cancer.

 It is also proven to improve tissue health.
 In animals, intermittent fasting reduced tissue damage in surgery and improved results.

 - Heart health

-I have never had any heart issues, in fact, I’m often asked by doctors if I’m an athlete based on my heart health.
-But intermittent fasting has been proven to improve blood pressure and resting heart rates as well as other heart-related measurements such as lowered cholesterol levels.
+I have never had any heart issues; in fact, I’m often asked by doctors if I’m an athlete based on my heart health.
+However, intermittent fasting has been proven to improve blood pressure, resting heart rates, and other heart-related measurements such as lowered cholesterol levels.